 But after all, there is one key characteristic that tells if it is a duvet or a comforter.
 Duvet is an insert that requires an additional cover, while a comforter is ready to use right after you pull it out of the box.

-If you are interested in this topic and would like to know more about the duvet, comforter, and quilt mystery, and learn which one is which check out our Buyers Guide on this subject.
+If you are interested in this topic and would like to know more about the duvet, comforter, and quilt mystery, learn which one is which; check out our Buyers Guide on this subject.